Gabrielmong/main-project-back/README.md

 Run the sql file on the project

- Get you pluggable database name and type it on dbconfig.js
+ Get you pluggable database name and type it on an .env file

+    CONN_STRING=localhost/orclpdb

   @TODO

-Adding Support to MAC's oracle process (??)
+~~Adding Support to MAC's oracle process (??)~~ -> Out of Scope

 ~~Connecting the [front end](https://github.com/Gabrielmong/main-project-front) with the API~~